Smile4ever/wikitools/nocat/README.md

 Common problems
 ============

-* "Unable to login, is logintoken <deleted> correct?"
+* "Unable to login, is logintoken &lt;deleted&gt; correct?"
-	Have you encoded your password in config/password.txt with base64 encoding?
+    * Have you encoded your password in config/password.txt with base64 encoding?
-	Is your password correct?
+	* Is your password correct?

 * "data/edittoken.json: Permission denied"
-	Do you have write rights in the script directory?
+    * Do you have write rights in the script directory?